Sonia Boyce Benevolence

 The project for Palazzo della Ragione led the artist to approach the Bergamo area and its history with curiosity, and to focus her attention on traditional Italian folksongs that have long represented a powerful form of social commentary and a lyrical means of translating and sharing existential conditions.

-Boyce embarked on a collaboration project with three students from the “Gaetano Donizetti” Higher Institute of Musical Studies in Bergamo, who were invited last autumn to perform and improvise popular songs in the heart of Bergamo’s “Città Alta.”
+Boyce embarked on a collaboration project with three students from the “Gaetano Donizetti” Higher Institute of Musical Studies in Bergamo, who were invited to perform and improvise popular songs in the heart of Bergamo’s “Città Alta.”
 In particular, in the preliminary phase of the project, the artist and the students noted how Bella Ciao—a key song in the country’s democratic history—has now become a symbol of global and transgenerational resistance.

 This song provided the starting point for Boyce to undertake a major reflection on the meaning of music, its value over time and its ability to unite, but also to divide.
 Far from bearing ideological intentions, the song resonated spontaneously among passersby during the filming, amid the balconies of Piazza Vecchia, and it thus demonstrated how its strength lies in the very sense of community that itpromotes, and in the sense of dignity, peace, and hope that it invokes.
 The act of singing from balconies is an explicit reference to the lockdown period, during which people sang songs from their homes to support each other in a time of trouble.
 It is an action that inspired the artist, for whom singing itself represents a gesture of altruism and empathy, and folksongs in particular are a means of coming together and holding out a hand: “Singing spontaneously and publicly, in such moments of social anxiety, attests to the capacity of the human voice to transport our feelings and engender a form of social tenderness.”
 Today, just like in 2020, exchanges and encounters took place through sound and listening: an action that led to the sharing of an intersubjective space, to the display of collective attention, making a new system of common values vibrate through a chorus of voices.